drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 3.  **Model description**

-The proposed CPV/T system is composed of a linear Fresnel lens, a side by side channel of seven quartz tubes for nanofluid flow, a silicon PV module, a heat exchange pipe attached to the PV, and an aluminum plate as shown in Figs. 1 and 2.
-A linear Fresnel lens made of polymethyl-methacrylate with dimension 760x1300x5 mm is used to concentrate the light rays to the upper surface of the nanofluid flowing tubes.
-Seven quartz tubes with an inner diameter of 16 mm and an outer diameter of 20 mm and 760mm I n length is used for spectral splitting nanofluid flowing.
-The nanofluid is used as spectral filtering and as an intermediate thermal energy exchange.
+The proposed CPV/T system is composed of a linear Fresnel lens, a side by side channel of seven quartz tubes through which the nanofluid flows, a silicon PV module, a heat exchange pipe attached to the PV, and an aluminum plate as shown in Figs. 1 and 2.
+A linear Fresnel lens made of polymethyl-methacrylate with dimensions 760x1300x5 mm is used to concentrate the light rays on the upper surface of the nanofluid flowing through the tubes.
+Seven quartz tubes with an inner diameter of 16 mm and an outer diameter of 20 mm and 760mm in length are used for spectral splitting nanofluid flowing.
+The nanofluid is used for both spectral filtering and as an intermediate thermal energy exchange.

-The incident concentrated light from the Fresnel lens is striking on the top half surface area of the tubes.
+The incident concentrated light from the Fresnel lens strikes the top surface area of the tubes.
 This implies that the effective light exposure surface area of the filtering channel is about 0.167 m^2^, and the concentration ratio is 5.916.
-Four monocrystalline silicon photovoltaic modules each 190x380x35 mm with cell efficiency 21.5% and 10 w power at standard test condition (1000 w/m^2^ solar radiation intensity, 25 $℃\ $environmental temperature and air mass 1.5).
+Four monocrystalline silicon photovoltaic modules each 190x380x35 mm in size, with cell efficiency 21.5% and 10 w power at standard test conditions (1000 w/m^2^ solar radiation intensity, 25 $℃\ $environmental temperature and air mass 1.5).
 The effective area of the PV module is 0.288 m^2^, and the geometric concentration ratio is 3.43.
-The nanofluid absorbs spectral radiation out of the solar cell and flows into a heat exchange water tank through a copper coil.
-It releases thermal energy while flowing in the coil immersed by the insulated water tank.
-The thermal power and thermal efficiency of the system will be determined by using the outlet and inlet temperature of water from the water tank heat exchanger.
-The nanofluid will be finally collected by nanofluid tank completing the cycle for next day spectral filtering.
+The nanofluid absorbs spectral radiation out of the solar cell and flows into the heat exchange water tank through the copper coil.
+It releases thermal energy while flowing in the coil immersed in the insulated water tank.
+The thermal power and thermal efficiency of the system are determined by using the outlet and inlet temperature of water from the water tank heat exchanger.
+The nanofluid is finally collected in a nanofluid tank completing the cycle for spectral filtering next day.

 Fig. 1.
 Schematic representation of the proposed CPVT system.